HackGT/ground-truth/README.md

 ## How to Run

-To setup, please configure the `config.json` file in `src/config`.
+To setup, copy the `default.json` file to `development.json` in the `config` folder and configure the variables in this file.
+Enable certain login methods with the `loginMethods` config variable.

 Additionally, Ground Truth can use environment variables for setup for use in production.
 The names of these variables can be found in `src/common.ts`.
 Note, you only need to fill in the secrets for the services you will be using.

 After filling in the config file or the environment variables, follow these steps:

 1. `npm install`
-2. `npm start`
+2. `npm run dev`

 ## How do I use it?